Priors Dean

-Priors Dean is a hamlet in the Hampshire Downs about 3 mi west of Liss and about 4 mi north of Petersfield, Hampshire, England.
+Priors Dean is a hamlet in the civil parish of Colemore and Priors Dean, in the East Hampshire district, in the county of Hampshire, England.
+It is in the Hampshire Downs about 3 mi west of Liss and about 4 mi north of Petersfield.
 It is a deserted medieval village first mentioned in the 1100s.
-Since 1932 it and Colemore have been in a single civil parish of Colemore and Priors Dean.
+Until 1932 it was a separate parish.
 The nearest railway station is at Liss.

 History

-The village first shows some signs of settlement in the neolithic with flint tools and pottery found in the vicinity of the village.
-Bronze Age Burial mounds also lie to the north east of the Church.
+The village first shows some signs of settlement in the Neolithic with flint tools and pottery found in the vicinity of the village.
+Bronze Age Burial mounds also lie to the northeast of the Church.

 Roman pottery and other finds were also whilst field walking in the 1970s and 1980s although not in a large enough quantity to suggest settlement.

-The village is first mentioned during the reign of Henry 2 in 1154-1189 as ‘Dene’ deriving from the Old English ‘denu’ meaning valley.
+The village is first mentioned during the reign of Henry 2 in 1154–1189 as ‘Dene’ deriving from the Old English ‘denu’ meaning valley.
 The village came under the possession of the Southwick Priory in 1203 giving it its prefix.

 The main site of archaeological importance in the village is the deserted medieval village whose extent is not completely known, but likely covers the immediate area around the Church.
 No full investigation of the site has been done as to date and hence the reason for desertion is unknown.
 East Hampshire has a large number of abandoned villages, some abandoned during the 1300s thanks to the plague, and others due to more peaceful means like water access difficulties like Abbotstone.
 Neighbouring Colemore was also abandoned and hasn't seen archaeological investigation either.

+In 1931 the civil parish had a population of 97.
+On 1 April 1932 the parish was abolished and merged with Colemore to form "Colemore and Priors Dean".

 Church

 The small church which now stands alone is all that is left of the medieval village.
-Its origins are in the early norman period around 1120–30 or potentially 11th-century; either late Saxon or early Norman of which some architectural details still remain.
-For example the sandstone entrance has a typical 12th Century zig-zag decoration.
+Its origins are in the early Norman period around 1120–30 or potentially 11th-century; either late Saxon or early Norman of which some architectural details still remain.
+For example, the sandstone entrance has a typical 12th Century zig-zag decoration.
 The church has no known dedication.
 Medieval details are well preserved like the 13th and 14th century windows on the south wall the first of which has been long since filled in.

 The church was restored in 1856, when the Norman revival chancel arch was built and the bell turret and spire were added.
 Inside the church are several 17th-century monuments.
 It is a Grade II* listed building.

-Manors
+Manor Houses

+There are two manor houses in the Priors Dean area.